 To address abandonment and reclamation liabilities in Alberta, the AER also implements, from time to time, programs intended to encourage the decommissioning, remediation and reclamation of inactive or marginal oil and natural gas infrastructure.
-From 2018 to the release of Directive 088, for example, the AER conducted a voluntary area-based closure program (the "ABC Program") designed to reduce the cost of abandonment and reclamation operations though industry collaboration and economies of scale.
-Voluntary collaboration tools developed through the ABC Program remain applicable to the AB IR Program.

 Climate Change Regulation

 Climate change regulation at each of the international, federal and provincial levels has the potential to significantly affect the future of the oil and natural gas industry in Canada.
 These impacts are uncertain and it is not possible to predict what future policies, laws and regulations will entail.
 Any new laws and regulations (or additional requirements to existing laws and regulations) could have a material impact on the Corporation's operations and cash flow.